Ahmedfargh/black-water-server-manager/README.md

 - **Docker Notifications:** Receive instant alerts via Discord, Telegram, or Custom Webhooks when containers start, stop, or restart, or when resource thresholds are exceeded.
 - **Docker Management & Auto-Discovery:** Automatically discover and persist running containers on the host, monitor their metrics, and stream live logs.
 - **Docker Volume Inspection (New):** Inspect detailed host-to-container volume and bind mount mappings for any running container.
+- **Docker Prune (New):** Forcefully remove containers and their associated volumes to reclaim system space.
 - **Resource Limits & Automated Actions:** Define CPU and Memory consumption thresholds for containers with automated response actions (Stop, Restart, etc.).
 - **Process Management:** View detailed information about running system processes, start new ones, and terminate existing ones.
 - **Site Health Monitoring:** Monitor external sites' availability and performance, logging status history (UP, Redirection, Not Found, Server Error).